appium/clean_apk/readme.md

 ## Notes

 Clean APK uses [Instrumentation](http://developer.android.com/reference/android/app/Instrumentation.html) which means the app process will be running when the data is cleared.
-The running process pid is the same process that the Instrumentation is in.
+Instrumentation runs from within the app process.

 Some apps may have issues with data being removed when the app is running.